Search for transport noise corridors

 To access the mapping tool:

-- Visit the Department of State Development, Manufacturing, Infrastructure and Planning's Queensland Planning System – Maps.
+- Visit the Department of State Development, Infrastructure, Local Government and Planning's Queensland Planning System – Maps.

 - Scroll down and select SPP Interactive Mapping System.